TencentCloud/tencentcloud-monitor-grafana-app/README.en-US.md

 and visit (http://localhost:3000)

 ## On Local Grafana
 Alternately, you can clone this repository into your Grafana Plugin directory and restart your local Grafana.
-Please ensure your local Grafana verison is greater than 6.x.
+Please ensure your local Grafana verison is greater or equal than 7.0.

 # Contact Us